In this Article

 If your kid loves dancing to music, he will going to enjoy this activity for sure.
 Play some music, your child’s favourite music and let your child dance his heart out.
 Pause the music every once in a while, and your child to freeze when the music stops.
 He should freeze in whatever position he happens to be in.

 1. Play Ball

 Take your baby out to the park for a game of ball.
 If you have a backyard, that’s even better.
-You can play catch or kick the ball around with your child.
+You and your child can play catch or kick with the ball.
 Make sure you do not use any hard balls but go for the ones made for children of their age.